 How long do you keep animals that are brought to you for adoption?

-Those animals available for adoption will be kept as long as they are healthy, temperamentally sound, and we have space.
+Those animals available for adoption will be kept as long as they are healthy and temperamentally sound.

 Do you provide boarding services for pets?